chroniclingnovelty/Corpus-Documentation/about.markdown

 permalink: /about/
 ---

 Op deze website zijn de metadata te vinden van alle kronieken in het corpus van *Chronicling Novelty.
-New knowledge in the Netherlands, 1500-1850*. halloooooooooo
+New knowledge in the Netherlands, 1500-1850*.